f5devcentral/f5-big-iq-lab/docs/class1/module6/lab1.rst

 View AS3 templates section
 --------------------------
 #.
-Logon to BIG-IQ by opening a browser and go to: 10.1.1.4
+Logon to BIG-IQ by opening a browser and go to: https 10.1.1.4

 #.
 Go to Applications > Application Templates and review the top section which is titled “AS3 Templates”.